 Hydrolysis probes are probes that are hydrolyzed during the amplification process, releasing the fluorophores to allow detection of amplified products.
 They offer the advantage of an extra layer of specificity for target detection.

 SYBR green is one of several intercalating dyes that we use that allows real time detection of product amplification.
 When combined with melt curve analysis it provides a higher level of specificity.

 We guarantee delivery of your results within 2-3 business days of receiving your samples.
-Validation of new assays will take longer time.
-Additional control material may be requested.
+Validation of new assays will take longer and additional control material may be requested.

-We use the following terminology to describe sample results on reports.
+We use the following terminology to describe sample results.

-- Hom = (Homozygous) for both transgenic and KO and KI, these samples have the mutation/transgene on both of the homologous chromosomes.
+- Hom= (Homozygous) for both transgenic and KO and KI, these samples have the mutation/transgene on both homologous chromosomes.

 - Negative= for qualitative transgenic assays.
 Indicates that the transgene is not present.

 - Positive= for qualitative transgenic assays.
 Indicates that the transgene is present.

 Please view our sample report page to see our reporting layout.
 Results are sent by email as they are completed.
 In addition, this file will be in your account, available for download at any time.